rahulacaleffi/simple-dashboard-login-customizer-by-rahulapalu/readme.txt

 == Description ==

-Custom WP Dashboard With Login Page allows you to fully customize the appearance of your WordPress admin dashboard and login page.
+Custom WP Dashboard With Login allows you to fully customize the appearance of your WordPress admin dashboard and login page.
 Add your own branding, logos, and customize the look and feel to match your company or client's brand identity.

 = Features =